Asherman syndrome is the formation of scar tissue in the uterine cavity. The problem most often develops after uterine surgery.

 A severe pelvic infection unrelated to surgery may also lead to Asherman syndrome.

-Intrauterine adhesions can also form after infection with tuberculosis or schistosomiasis.
+Adhesions in the uterine cavity can also form after infection with tuberculosis or schistosomiasis.
 These infections are rare in the United States.
 Uterine complications related to these infections are even less common.

 However, such symptoms could be related to several conditions.
 They are more likely to indicate Asherman syndrome if they occur suddenly after a D&C or other uterine surgery.